ptwu/govindchari.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior mechanical engineering student at Cornell University.
-I interned at SpaceX last summer in the Propulsion Analysis group, and this summer I will be returning to SpaceX where I will be interning in the Guidance, Navigation, and Controls group for the Dragon spacecraft.
+I recently graduated *summa cum laude* from Cornell University in three years with a BS in Mechanical Engineering, and am currently interning at SpaceX in the Guidance, Navigation, and Controls group for the Dragon spacecraft.

 In the fall, I will be starting my PhD in the [Autonomous Controls Lab](https://depts.washington.edu/uwacl/) at the University of Washington advised by Professor [Behçet Açikmeşe](https://www.aa.washington.edu/facultyfinder/behcet-acikmese).

+I am interested in trajectory optimization, numerical optimization, numeric methods, developing simulations, and writing performance software.
 My resume can be found [here](../assets/pdf/Govind_Chari_Resume.pdf).

-I am interested in trajectory optimization, numerical optimization, numeric methods, developing simulations, and writing performance software.